Eschatologue/CM_wiki/docs/option/feat/feat-general.md

 You increase your Intelligence, Wisdom, or Charisma score by 1, to a maximum of 20.

 **Compartmentalize**
-As an :rsc-action: Action, you can instantly prepare a spell from your available class spell list (or spellbook, if you prepare spells from one) that you did not have prepared.
+As an :rsc-action: Action, you can instantly learn a spell from your available class spell list (or spellbook, if your class prepare spells from one) that you did not know or have prepared.
 This spell choice must be of a level for which you have :rsc-spell-slot: Spell Slots.
-You then lose preparation of a different spell of your choice of equal or higher spell level.
+You then lose the knowledge or preparation of a different spell of your choice of equal or higher spell level.

-If you are multiclassed, you can only Flash Recall spells from a class that prepares spells.
 Once you use this ability, you must finish a Short Rest or Long Rest before you can use it again.

 ---